Advice for our current and former resident customers on what steps to take and how we can support.

 - Cybercrime health and wellbeing line - Speak to a counsellor who is trained to support victims of crime and issues related to sensitive health information.
 Call 1800 644 325 .

 - Better Minds app - The Better Minds app has mental health and wellbeing advice and resources for dealing with the effects of cybercrime, including anxiety and fear.
 It also includes psychological support over the phone.
 Download the Better Minds app.

 These are all the things you need to do right now.
 Please remain vigilant and keep up to date with the latest news on our cyber event updates and support page.

 Credit card and banking details.
 As such, there is no need for you to change your payment details

-Primary identity documents (e.g. passport) - ahm does not collect identity documents for resident customers except in exceptional circumstances
+Primary identity documents (e.g. drivers license) - ahm does not collect identity documents for resident customers except in exceptional circumstances

 There is also no need to change your ahm policy number.

 Up-to-date information and news as our investigation continues.Check updates

 Find the answers to some common questions our customers are asking.View FAQs

 Helpful resources and advice on protecting your information, and being vigilant to scams.Find out more